YunuoWu/UniMannheim_Seminar_YunuoWu/README.md

 # UniMannheim_Seminar_YunuoWu
-Store source code and script for seminar paper
+Store the source code and script for seminar paper